 Battery Storage Calculator Australia

 Determine if adding battery storage to your solar system makes financial sense.
-Includes the new federal Cheaper Home Battery Program rebate and state incentives.
+Includes current federal Cheaper Home Battery Program assumptions and state eligibility prompts.

 Declining value: Rebate decreases annually from 2026-2030